kekscel/ALSMetahuman/README.md

 2 files cannot be uploaded to github due to their size, so you need to download them with drive

+If you try without installing them, the face of the metahuman character will not appear

 These are the files:

 ![1](https://github.com/kekscel/ALSMetahuman/assets/102179323/b335e7de-be28-49b0-9be2-861833d2f928)